 Kellie Tremain has served as president and CEO of Indiana Donor Network since December 2012.
 She is the third CEO of Indiana Donor Network since it was formed in 1987.
-As CEO, Tremain champions the organization’s mission to save and enhance as many lives as possible through organ, tissue and eye donation.
+As CEO, Tremain champions the organization’s mission to save and enhance as many lives as possible through organ and tissue donation.

 Tremain began her career at Indiana Donor Network in 2000 as a procurement transplant coordinator responsible for coordinating organ donation in Indiana hospitals, as well as working with Indiana transplant centers to recover organs out of state for Indiana patients.
 She transitioned into management in 2004, serving as manager of organ services with oversight of all staff responsible for coordinating organ donation.
 Two years later, she was appointed director of quality and tissue services, leading the quality, tissue and Vital Link (call center) departments.

 Prior to joining Indiana Donor Network, Tremain worked at Riley Hospital for Children at Indiana University Health as a registered nurse in the pediatric intensive care unit.
-She earned a bachelor of science degree in nursing from Indiana University and is a certified procurement transplant coordinator.
+She earned a Bachelor of Science in Nursing from Indiana University and a Master of Business Administration from Indiana Wesleyan University.
+She is also a certified procurement transplant coordinator.

 Steve Johnson, FACHE

 Steve Johnson joined Indiana Donor Network as chief operating officer in January 2014.
 In this role, he is responsible for the operational success of the organization as well as partner transplant programs in the region.
 Johnson has more than 20 years of leadership experience in the air medical and critical care transport environment, something that has proven to be unique and valuable for Indiana Donor Network.